sysrpl/Codebot.Setup/README.md

 ### Install the prerequisites

-You'll need access to build system and subversion tools.
-If they are not already installed you can set them up using these steps.
+Before you begin you need to install the build system and subversion tools.
+If you don't already have them setup, follow these steps.

 Debian/Ubuntu:
 ```